zzy-44/academic-kickstart/content/projects/super-res/index.md

 ## Summary
 <img src="Fig_1.png" alt="" width="600px" height="600px"/>
 <p style="text-align: justify;">
-A new far-field super-resolution optical microscopic imaging method is proposed based on narrow-band filtered annular light-cone illumination with high numerical aperture.
-Only a part of transmitted light ($\epsilon$N.A.-N.A., $\epsilon$ is the ratio of inner diameter to outer diameter of this annular light-cone) can participate in imaging through objective.
-According to the scalar diffraction theory, MATLAB simulations have been carried out when $\epsilon$=0, 0.6, 0.9 (shown in figure above, $\lambda$=450nm, N.A.=1.25).
-Apparently, full width at half maxima (FWHM) of the intensity can significantly decrease with the increase in $\epsilon$, as a result, the diffraction limit has been broken.
+  A new far-field super-resolution method for optical microscopic imaging is proposed based on narrow-band filtered annular light-cone illumination with high numerical aperture.
+In this method, only a part of transmitted light ($\epsilon$N.A.-N.A., $\epsilon$ is the ratio of inner diameter to outer diameter of this annular light-cone’ cross section) can participate in imaging through objectives.
+MATLAB simulations have been carried out when $\epsilon$ is 0, 0.6, and 0.9 respectively (as shown in the above figure, $\epsilon$ = 450 nm, N.A. = 1.25) based on the scalar diffraction theory.
+According to the results, the intensity with full width at half maxima (FWHM) significantly decreases with the increase in $\epsilon$.
+As a result, the diffraction limit has been broken.
 Further experiments are under performing.
 </p>